 - Rolling Consistency: Even

 With its Cameroon wrapper, the Hemingway has an interesting appearance.
 The somewhat rough and veined leaf juxtapositions nicely against the elegant vitola.

 Charles-Philippe and I are quite fond of Perfecto cigars as they’re something of a curiosity.
-It’s impressive that a figurado shape combined with a perfecto foot can be rolled by hand even with the use of moulds.
+It’s impressive that a figurado shape combined with a perfecto foot can be rolled by hand, even with the use of molds.